 If you enjoy introducing unusual ingredients into your cooking, the alligator is a great choice.

-Why do you soak alligator meat in milk/buttermilk?
+Why do I soak alligator meat in milk/buttermilk?

 We soak the alligator in buttermilk to tenderize and soften the wild flavor.
 While thawing, cover with milk.
 (It will also tenderize the meat while removing the wild flavor.)